 Decreased dopamine and opioid activity (liking it/enjoying it less) – via desensitization via CREB

-Sadly, the evolutionary process has not provided any way to withstand that onslaught of dopamine in that when people become addicted, they experience a reduction of dopamine or a shutdown of dopamine in order to give some reprieve to the overwhelmed receptor cells.
-So, with this reduced capacity to produce dopamine naturally, the addicted individual enters into a vicious cycle whereby he needs to ingest increasing amounts of the addictive substance in question or engage in the addictive behavior in question just to maintain his dopamine level (Wilson, 2014).
+Sadly, the evolutionary process has not provided any way to withstand that onslaught of dopamine.
+When people become addicted, they experience a reduction of dopamine or a shutdown of dopamine to give some reprieve to the overwhelmed receptor cells.
+So, with this reduced capacity to produce dopamine naturally, the addicted individual enters a vicious cycle whereby he needs to ingest increasing amounts of the addictive substance in question or engage in the addictive behavior in question just to maintain his dopamine level (Wilson, 2014).

-Then, as a “double whammy,” this chronic exposure to addictive behaviors or substances then impacts negatively on the prefrontal cortex, which among other things is the brain’s decision-making center which is associated with impulse-control or “braking mechanism.”
+Then, as a “double whammy,” this chronic exposure to addictive behaviors or substances negatively impacts on the prefrontal cortex, which, among other things, is the brain’s decision-making center associated with impulse control or “braking mechanism.”
 As the prefrontal cortex’s braking mechanism becomes increasingly impaired, the person is far less able to put on the brakes and refrain from the addictive substance or behavior (Wilson, 2014).

-Wilson (2014) notes that all addictions, regardless of their differences, result in an established set of “core brain changes” which, in turn, present as recognized signs, symptoms, and behaviors such as those listed in the Three C’s:
+Wilson (2014) notes that all addictions, regardless of their differences, result in an established set of “core brain changes,” which, in turn, present as recognized signs, symptoms, and behaviors such as those listed in the Three C’s:

 Craving and Preoccupation with obtaining, engaging in or recovering from the use of the substance or behaviors in question.

-Loss of Control in using the substance or of engaging in the behavior and noted by increasing frequency or duration, larger amounts or intensity, or increasing the risk and behavior in an effort to obtain the desired effect.
+Loss of Control in using the substance or of engaging in the behavior and noted by increasing frequency or duration, larger amounts or intensity, or increasing the risk and behavior to obtain the desired effect.

 Negative Consequences in physical, social, occupational, financial, or psychological areas.